alexpareto/blog/_posts/2020-06-15-thundering-herds.markdown

    1. Update the real expire key to be in the future (this will prevent other requests from attempting to recalculate the data).
    2. Recalculate the data and then update the key with the latest data, so all subsequent requests will get the latest data

-If possible, the read and update steps should be done in an atomic way - this will prevent any other request from also recalculating the data at the same time.
+If possible, the read and update steps should be done in an atomic way.
+This will prevent any other request from recalculating the data at the same time.

 ## Option 2: Have the others wait for the latest data

 We can also have the other requests wait for the latest data from the request.
 This is called request coalescing or request collapsing.
 Many CDN providers have this functionality built in (often in advanced settings).

 ![/assets/coalesced_herd.gif](/assets/coalesced_herd.gif)

-Source: Facebook Engineering, Solving the thundering herd problem
+GIF Source: Facebook Engineering, Solving the thundering herd problem

 Using something like Redis or Memcached to solve this problem would look like the following: